manicinc/logomaker/README.md

 Logomaker is a free, open-source, client-side text logo generator featuring ~400 fonts, dynamic effects, and versatile export options.
 Designed for **extreme portability** and **offline-first use**, it leverages an optimized build process with intelligent font loading.

 This project is more than just a tool; it's a **Human+AI collaborative coding experiment** developed by [Manic Agency](https://manic.agency).
-Roughly 90% of the codebase originated from AI (LLMs like GPT-4, Claude 3, Gemini families) guided by **technical prompt engineering** and refined through an **iterative collaborative development and testing process**.
-We call this exploration **"Vibe Coding"** – an attempt to harness AI for rapid development while maintaining robust engineering practices and a distinct creative workflow.
+Roughly 90% of the codebase originated from AI (LLMs like GPT-4, Claude 3, Gemini families) guided by **technical prompt engineering** and refined through an **iterative collaborative development and testing process**, or **✨ Vibe Coding ✨** – an attempt to harness AI for rapid development while maintaining robust engineering practices and a distinct creative workflow.
 It's a practical look at the potential and challenges of this emerging development paradigm, built by an agency focused on experimental tech (AR/VR, AI/ML, GenAI, Crypto, Game Design).

-See the [Technical Deep Dive](#%EF%B8%8F-technical-deep-dive) and [architecture.md](./architecture.md) for more insights into the process and structure.
+See the [Technical Deep Dive (coming soon)](https://manic.agency/blog) and [architecture.md](./architecture.md) for more insights into the process and structure.

 ---